7-4-7/SoilViTv1_anam/README.md

 NOTE : In challenge 2 I haven't done any training, was not required in my approach.
 In place of /Notebooks I have uploaded the two model.pth files using github lfs

+NOTE : Requirement.txt is in Challenge 2 directory common for both challenges

 ##  Challenges Overview

 ###  Challenge #1: Multiclass Soil Type Classification